 A few years and several print campaigns later, London’s Tatler Magazine, put model Normandie Keith and gal pal Tara Palmer-Tomkinson on the cover.
 Big, bold lettering labeled them “It Girls” inciting an international phenomenon.
 The duo were part of a pack of twenty-something socialites, who traveled by private planes to private shores, where paparazzi used long lenses to get shots of them with Prince Andrew, Simon Le Bon, and Posh Spice.
 Processed negatives were printed next to pics of Princess Di on every tabloid cover in London-town.
 Normandie Keith married The Honorable Lucas White, becoming part of the English aristocracy herself.

 Normandie Keith White with her high cheekbones, perfect nose, and porcelain skin, became a muse to icons of fashion.
 In Valentino, Vera Wang, and Diane Von Furstenberg, she graced the pages and some covers of magazines including French Vogue, Harpers & Queen (now Harper’s Bazaar), Hello!, OK, and more.
 Polo matches, Dom Perignon, party favors.
 “It was Balenciaga’s at dawn,” she laughs.
 “It was a time of amazing opulence, but it was also a very high pressure time.
 A time when I felt like I had to compete and wear the season’s couture and carry the most current handbag, I had the outfit together on the surface, yet I wasn’t complete in myself.
-So [I wondered] how can I arm myself, and put on enough of a shield, a costume, so that nobody knows that I’m really afraid?”
+So

 The Golden Thread